download ETAG reflections and recommendations here

 Some things will need to move over, to be dropped, to change and to vary to allow all this to happen.
 We are calling for everyone to play their part in enabling this progress".

 Although as we worked, our three ministers were moved on form their posts - such is politics - we were pleased that our report in all it's detail was warmly welcomed and embraced by the new Secretary of State for Education at the London BETT Show in 2015.
 Below is a graphic which represented our ETAG brief (drawn by ETAG member Brian Mathers)

 "The Education Technology Action Group ETAG will aim to best support the agile evolution of the FE, HE and schools sectors in anticipation of disruptive technology for the benefit of learners, employers & the UK economy"

-...and we have also been asked to identify any barriers to the growth of innovative learning technology that have been put in place (inadvertently or otherwise) by the Governments, as well as thinking about ways that these barriers can be broken down.
+...and we were also asked to identify any barriers to the growth of innovative learning technology that have been put in place (inadvertently or otherwise) by the Governments, as well as thinking about ways that these barriers can be broken down.

-see also this useful summary blog comment by Merlin John (thanks Merlin).
+much welcome, and we,coming, media cover age - see for examaple this useful summary blog comment by Merlin John

 this www page created by Stephen Heppell on Wednesday, February 6, 2014 2:37 AM and last updated Monday, January 18, 2016 3:07 PM